-The Supreme Court of Montana rendered an interesting decision last week on the issue of the claim for emotional injury in Allstate Ins.
+The Supreme Court of Montana rendered an interesting decision last week for an emotional injury claim in Allstate Ins.
 Co. v.
 Wagner-Ellsworth.

 The case involves a car-pedestrian collision.
 Two brothers were crossing the street in front of their elementary school and one was seriously injured.
 Allstate settled this claim for the per-person policy limit of $50,000.

-The injured victim’s mother and brother retained a car accident injury lawyer and filed suit claiming emotional and physical injuries, contending that they were “injured” as a result of the brother seeing the accident and the mother by the trauma she suffered arriving on the scene after the accident.
+The injured victim’s mother and brother retained a car accident injury lawyer and sued, claiming emotional and physical injuries, contending that they were “injured” because of the brother seeing the accident and the mother by the trauma she suffered arriving on the scene after the accident.

 The Montana Supreme Court reversed, relying on the following policy language: “Allstate will pay damages which an insured person is legally obligated to pay because of bodily injury sustained by any person …” The Montana high court noted that the policy did not state that “damages must result from ‘bodily injury’ sustained by the ‘insured.'”
-In so doing, the Montana Supreme Court specifically overruled the court’s prior holding just four years before in Jacobsen v.
+The Montana Supreme Court specifically overruled the court’s prior holding just four years before in Jacobsen v.
 Farmers Union Mutual Insurance.

-I’m a fan of stare decisis but I’m a bigger fan of the Montana Supreme Court’s unanimous willingness to quickly change what it perceived to be a mistake.
-I also think they made the right call because the law is well settled that you can recover for physical manifestations of emotional trauma in these types of case.
-That said, if I were on a jury, would I be skeptical of these kinds of injures?
+I’m a fan of stare decisis but I’m a bigger fan of the Montana Supreme Court’s unanimous willingness to change quickly what it perceived was a mistake.
+I also think they made the right call because the law is well-settled that you can recover for physical manifestations of emotional trauma in these types of cases.
+That said, if I were on a jury, would I be skeptical of these kinds of injuries?
 Yes, I would.
-The Plaintiff’s lawyer certainly has an uphill climb in this case.
+The Plaintiff’s lawyer has an uphill climb in this case.
 Unless the clients are compelling, I think this case will have little chance of success.